hjanime/recoup/README.md

 The package contains a small dataset which serves only for package building and testing purposes as well as complying with Bioconductor guidelines.
-These data are useful for the user to check how the input data to recover should look like.
+These data are useful for the user to check how the input data to recoup should look like.
 For a more complete test dataset (a small one) have a look [here](https://drive.google.com/file/d/0BxxrqIl3Nb0NSVNqdGNPa3M3cnc/view?usp=sharing)